11.04.2022

 presentation of learning

-Happy Me, Happy Homeschool
+Happy Me, Happy independent study

 learner holding a workbookSaying thank you and counting our blessings is a November mainstay for most Americans—especially on the fourth Thursday of that month.
 But did you know that practicing gratitude is actually good for your health and well-being?
 Recent studies of gratitude journaling have shown surprising health benefits: better sleep, lower stress, and improved interpersonal relationships.
 It may also reduce materialism, heart disease, and symptoms of depression while encouraging generosity and healthier eating habits.